Fencing your site

 • up and down ridgelines

-• in favourable weather conditions.
-For example, too wet and posts might move plus it's harder to use machinery, too dry and it's more difficult to dig.
+• Build fences in favourable weather conditions.
+If the weather is too wet, the posts might move and it’s harder to use machinery.
+If the weather is too dry, it’s more difficult to dig.

-Build logical size gateways for your needs.
+• Build logical size gateways for your needs.
 Think about what vehicles or farm machinery you need to fit through.
-For example, do you need to get in and out for maintenance or do they need to be large enough for harvesting equipment to get through?
+For example, do you need to get in and out for maintenance or do gates need to be large enough for harvesting equipment to get through?

 Types of fencing